-Dr. Jackie Grant is associate professor of biology and director of the Garth and Jerri Frehner Museum of Natural History at Southern Utah University’s Walter Maxwell Gibson College of Science and Engineering.
+Dr. Jackie Grant is professor in the Geoscience department and director of the Garth and Jerri Frehner Museum of Natural History at Southern Utah University’s Walter Maxwell Gibson College of Science and Engineering.
 A conservation biologist, her work focuses on green infrastructure and organismal biology related to insects, mammals, and amphibians.

 In 2017, Dr. Grant received a first-of-its-kind release time award from iUTAH (innovative Urban Transitions and Aridregion Hydro-sustainability) for funding water conservation research as it relates to native plants, pollinator habitat improvement, and wildfire restoration.
 As director of the Frehner Museum, she engages in collections management and collaborating with the Southern Utah Museum of Art to bring STEAM (Science, Technology, Engineering, Arts and Math) educational programming to thousands of K-12 students throughout southern Utah.

 Additionally, Dr. Grant serves as vice president for education and outreach for the Society for Conservation Biology and teaches for the SUU Semester in the Parks program.
 Her academic degrees include a Ph.D. in neurobiology and behavior and an M.S. in animal science from Cornell University.
 From Texas A&M University, she earned a B.S. degree in biochemistry.

 Industry Expertise (4)

 Renewables and Environmental

 Cornell University: M. Sc., Animal Science